“Sciatica” pain in Smithtown and Selden, NY

 Sciatic nerve anatomy:

 We explained above the L4 nerve root vs the femoral peripheral nerve.
 The sciatic nerve is a combination of the L4, L5, S1, S2, and S3 nerve roots.
 When these nerves come together in the buttock region, it travels either 1) completely beneath the piriformis muscle as one unit or 2) splits into two and runs underneath and through the piriformis muscle.
 It continues to run down the backside of the thigh to just above the knee.
-When it reaches the popliteal fossa (or crevis in the backside of the knee), it splits into two terminal branches known as the deep peroneal/fibular nerve and tibial nerve.
+When it reaches the popliteal fossa (or crevis in the backside of the knee), it splits into two terminal branches: the deep peroneal/fibular nerve and tibial nerve.
 These continue to innerve the calf and ankle.
 We will end the discussion there to prevent any further confusion.

 The important messages thus far are: